mcore1976/cc1101-tool/README.md

 ----

 Example for XIAO ESP32 C3 - ATTENTION !
-This board requires PULL DOWN resistors on pins connected to CC1101 board.
+This board may require PULL DOWN resistor on pin connected to GDO0 pin on CC1101 board.
+It catches "FF" in RXRAW/RECRAW which indicates there is permanent PULLUP mode.

 #define RECORDINGBUFFERSIZE 4096   // Buffer for recording the frames